 The vulnerabilities on NSA’s list can be used to gain initial access to enterprise networks by targeting systems directly accessible from the Internet.
 Seven of the flaws are in remote access gateways, three are found in networking equipment, and three impact public-facing servers.
 Once in the network, the attacker can use other vulnerabilities to find other systems to compromise and carry out their activities.
-Seven flaws on the list involve internal servers, two affect Active Directory, and one exists in mobile device management.
+Seven flaws on the list involve internal servers, two affect Microsoft Entra ID, and one exists in mobile device management.

 “We hear loud and clear that it can be hard to prioritize patching and mitigation efforts,” NSA Cybersecurity Director Anne Neuberger said in a statement.
 “We hope that by highlighting the vulnerabilities that China is actively using to compromise systems, cybersecurity professionals will gain actionable information to prioritize efforts and secure their systems."